rishiwadhwa0/Popping-Bubbles/DEVELOPMENT.md

 -Have decided to keep the parsing in the setup since I only need to do this once.
 However, to draw the bubbles I will use the draw or update methods.

 -For organizing my data, I have decided to go for a vector that stores a bunch of bubbles.

+-I think in terms of best design practice, I will overload the comparison operator to be able to sort my list using the best sorting algorithms that come with the standard library.

+-Not exactly sure why Visual Studio is not building properly.
+I cut and pasted classes into the source directory, and now it's not working.
+Update: Implemented work-around by using ../Bubble.h for the include statement
+Update: Apparently Visual Studio doesn't autodetect that you have changed directories.
+You must remove the file from the project and re-add it.
+It works now.